Sunday, 31 December 2017

 "narayaNaya" is said with a soft "na" followed by a hard "Na".

-5. One final point,- the "o" at the end of "namo" is pronounced as a elongated "oo" (like the English "Oh" not as in "moo").
+5. One final point,- the "o" at the end of "namo" is pronounced as an elongated "oo" (like the English "Oh", not as in "moo").
 It's like saying "Oh" (h is silent of course) with a little elongation (similar length as the long "aa").

 If we write the entire mantra again with the correct "a" and "na" sounds, it looks something like this: